openvinotoolkit/nncf/README.md

 For a more detailed description of NNCF usage in your training code, see [this tutorial](docs/Usage.md).

-For in-depth examples of NNCF integration, browse the [sample scripts](#compression-aware-training-samples), or the [example patches](#third-party-repository-integration) to third-party repositories.

-For FAQ, visit this [link](./docs/FAQ.md).

 ## Model Compression Samples

 For a quicker start with NNCF-powered compression, try sample notebooks and scripts presented below.